 - VX 155mm projectile destruction began in January 2021 and was completed in May 2021.

 - The first M55 rockets containing VX nerve agent were destroyed at the Blue Grass plant July 9, 2021.

 - During operations, hydrolysate and non-agent-contaminated rocket motors, both considered secondary waste, are being shipped to permitted waste disposal facilities for final destruction.

 - This Month:

-- As of March 29, 75% of the mustard munitions have been destroyed.
+- As of March 25, more than 87% of the VX rockets have been destroyed.

 - Continuation of processing.